shargon/ComputeFIFOTaxes/README.md

 # ComputeFIFOTaxes

-Compute your crypto taxes
+Compute your crypto taxes and pay your taxes!

-Thanks to coinpaprika.com for his amazing work!
+*Thanks to coinpaprika.com for his amazing work!*

 Allowed exchanges: